 The binary search is not restricted to searching for an element in a sorted sequence; if it were, the algorithm would be considered trivial and uninteresting.
 An interesting application of the algorithm is binary search on the result.
 For example, imagine that we want to find the minimum size needed for a square office that must freely accommodate all the employees of a company.
 We can perform a binary search for that size rather than sequentially checking all the possible sizes.
 We usually estimate the minimum and maximum sizes over which we do a binary search.
 Next, we just check some middle value and the interval can be halved again, and so on.
 That’s a lot of saved time.

 There are plenty of algorithmic tasks that require a binary search to achieve a model solution.
-They appear during tech recruitment interviews, in exams and in programming challenges.
+They appear during technical recruiting interviews, in a code test, in exams, and in code challenges.
 Indeed, they appear in a few Codility Tasks.
 So, a couple questions for you to ponder:

 - Have you ever used a binary search in your life?